scfount/scfount/README.md

 - 👋 Hi, I’m Steven
-- 🐶 I am a Software Engineer at Rover.com, working on with the payments team. <MySQL, Python, JavaScript />
+- 🐶 I am a Software Engineer at Rover.com, working on the payments team. <MySQL, Python, JavaScript />
 - 🌱 In Decemer 2022, I earned a Master of Science in Compuer Scince from [Northeastern University's ALIGN progam](https://www.khoury.northeastern.edu/programs/align-masters-of-science-in-computer-science/) in Seattle, WA

 <!---